-Prior to being placed in a housing unit, incarcerated persons will be given an incarcerated person handbook, which details how to request hair care services.
+Prior to being placed in a housing unit, incarcerated persons will be given an incarcerated person handbook or instructions via kiosk, which details how to request hair care services.

 814.7.2 HAIR CARE SPACE

 Due to sanitation concerns, the hair care services should be located in a room that is designated for that purpose.
 The floors, walls, cabinets, countertops and ceilings should be smooth, non-absorbent and easily cleanable.